Luxembourg Royals at Sandhurst Graduation

 The two princes join the ranks of dozens of other royals, male and female, who have graduated from Sandhurst.
 They include their uncle, Grand Duke Henri, and his two eldest sons, Hereditary Grand Duke Guillaume and Prince Felix, their grandfather Grand Duke Jean, and Prince Wenceslas’ father, Prince Jean.Filed under Austrian Royals, British Royals, Luxembourg Royals

-Tagged Archduchess Adélaïde, Archduchess Marie-Astrid, Archduke Alexander, Archduke Carl Christian, Archduke Christoph, England, Grand Duke Henri, Hélène Vestur, House of Habsburg, Military Training, Prince Constantin of Nassau, Prince Jean of Luxembourg, Prince Louis of Luxembourg, Prince Wenceslas, Princess Marie-Gabrielle, Princess Tessy, Sandhurst (RMAS), The Duke of Kent.
+Tagged Archduchess Adélaïde of Austria, Archduchess Marie-Astrid of Austria, Archduke Alexander of Austria, Archduke Carl Christian of Austria, Archduke Christoph of Austria, England, Grand Duke Henri of Luxembourg, Hélène Vestur, House of Habsburg, Military Training, Prince Constantin of Nassau, Prince Jean of Luxembourg, Prince Louis of Luxembourg, Prince Wenceslas of Nassau, Princess Marie-Gabrielle of Nassau, Princess Tessy of Luxembourg, Sandhurst (RMAS), The Duke of Kent.